shagunbandi/Tales/README.md

-# Image to PDF Generator
+# Tales - For Journeys Worth Remembering

-A simple frontend-only web application that allows users to select multiple images and generate a PDF with them arranged on A4 landscape pages with random sober background colors.
+A Progressive Web App (PWA) that allows users to select multiple images and generate a PDF with them arranged on A4 landscape pages with random sober background colors.
+Install it on your device for offline access and native app-like experience.

 ## Features

+- ✅ **Progressive Web App**: Install on your device for offline access
 - ✅ **Multi-image upload**: Select multiple images via file picker or drag & drop
 - ✅ **Format support**: JPG, PNG, GIF, WebP image formats
 - ✅ **Smart layout**: Images automatically arranged left-to-right on A4 landscape pages